The records (images) of your archive will tell a story. How does the order/arrangement of visuals impact the narrative you are intending to convey?

 Its Nice That, Design, Revolt, Rainbow: the pioneering work of graphic designer Willy Fleckhaus

-1. This might help with your homework for next week:
+1. This helps with your homework for next week:

 Koren, Leonard: Arranging Things, pp. 41-47

-2. This might help to think about your research inquiry:
+2. This helps to think about your research inquiry:

 Colomina & Wigley: Are We Human, chapter 1

 Create 3 plates of a speculative atlas about your research topic:

 - Use all 16 images—your 12 images (you can change these if you need to) + 4 images “stolen” from peers—on each panel.